mdb/mdb.github.io/content/blog/2021-04-25-terraform-workspace-naming.md

 teaser: Terraform workspaces, their arguable advantages, and some thoughts on naming convention.
 ---

-**Problem**: How can a single [Terraform](https://terraform.io) configuration be used to manage resources across multiple parallel environments or distinct, logical groupings of resources?
-What are techniques for adequately isolating Terraform actions against one environment or logical resource grouping such that other environments or groupings aren't inadvertently modified?
+**Problem**: In distributed software engineering, it's common to maintain multiple named _environments_, each of which is a distinct, logical grouping of infrastructure resources.
+For example, utilizing separate `production` and `pre-production` environments (`staging`, `development`, etc.) is a traditional multi-tiered environment strategy in structuring a phased software build, test, and release lifecycle (or even a phased approach in deploying the software _infrastructure_ itself).
+But how can a single [Terraform](https://terraform.io) configuration be used to safely manage infrastructure resources spanning multiple parallel environments?
+What are techniques for adequately isolating Terraform actions against one environment such that other environments aren't inadvertently modified?
+How might the traditional, somewhat coarse-grained multi-tiered environment structure present Terraform management challenges in some circumstances?

 **Solution**: Sufficiently granular and descriptively named Terraform [_workspaces_](https://www.terraform.io/docs/state/workspaces.html) may help.